-I made mine in the Russian style with sour cream added to the sweetened whipped cream because, well, why not?
-I started of course with the best strawberries I could find.
+This version is made in the Russian style with sour cream added to the sweetened whipped cream.
 This is a half batch of two cups.
-I picked the smaller ones because I like the presentation of the uncut berries and the smaller they are the better the better the flavor balance you’ll have.
-I added the orange juice…
+I picked the smaller berries because I like the presentation of the uncut berries, and the smaller they are, the better the better the flavor balance with the topping.

-Sprinkled on the Grand Marnier which as I mentioned previously is a clover match to the curaçao that Carême would have used.
+Sprinkle on the Grand Marnier which as I mentioned previously is a clever match to the curaçao that Carême would have used.

-When I was ready to serve I whipped my chilled cream to just shy of soft peaks, then added the sugar and vanilla.
-I whipped a bit more to the soft peak stage.
+When ready to serve, whip the chilled cream to just shy of soft peaks, then added the sugar and vanilla.
+Here I whipped a bit more to the soft peak stage…

-I added it, then folded it in with three or four stokes of a broad spatula.
+I then added the sour cream to the whipped cream mixture, folding it in with three or four stokes of a broad spatula.
 Could I have whipped it in?
-Yes I could have, however I prefer folding a few times instead of thoroughly incorporating the sour cream because the former technique creates stripes of sour cream spread through the topping and some delicious variability spoonful to spoonful.
+Yes I could have, however I prefer folding a few times instead of thoroughly incorporating the sour cream because the former technique creates stripes of sour cream spread through the topping…and delicious variability spoonful to spoonful.

 Had Czar Alexander I eaten this every day he would never have gotten so depressed, I’m sure of it.